Luk3210/Xyncro/privacy-policy.md

 ### 5. **Security**

 All communication facilitated by Xyncro occurs locally.
 No data is transmitted over the internet.
-While we design Xyncro to operate securely within local environments, we recommend using trusted and secure networks to maintain your privacy.
+While we design Xyncro to operate securely within local environments, we recommend using only trusted and secure networks to maintain your privacy.

 ### 6. **Children’s Privacy**